Number6174/WritingHTTPServer/README.md

 # Configuration

+## Web interface

+When the script is running, on say port 8001, accessing [http://127.0.0.1:8001](http://127.0.0.1:8001) will provide a web interface to many of the options of the script.

+## `config.json`

 Edit the included `config.json`.
 The program must be restarted to load any configuration changes

 * `host` - This defines the host to listen to.
 It is strongly recommended to only be 127.0.0.1